 As you can imagine, arthritis in the feet, ankles, toes, and knees can have a major impact on a person’s mobility.
 According to the CDC (Centers for Disease Control and Prevention), 60% of individuals with arthritis are of working age.¹ Since the condition can make it difficult to move around, stand for hours, and climb stairs, it’s one of the leading causes of work disability.¹

 If you or a loved one are suffering from chronically inflamed arthritic joints, you might be wondering, is walking good for arthritis in the feet?
-While it may sound counterintuitive since the condition can limit mobility, walking can actually be immensely beneficial for managing arthritis and reducing uncomfortable arthritis symptoms in feet.
+While it may sound counterintuitive since the condition can limit mobility, walking and low-impact exercise can actually be immensely beneficial for managing arthritis and reducing uncomfortable arthritis symptoms in feet.

 Why is walking good for arthritis, and what’s the best way to start a routine when it hurts to move?
 The team at Vionic encourages you to speak with a doctor before beginning any type of therapeutic exercise regime, but we’re here to offer answers to these questions and helpful guidance for walking with arthritis.